teifip/gcic-mqtt-client/README.md

 **client.changePrivateKey(newKey)**

-Available to replace the private key used to sign tokens.
-The `newKey` must be in [PEM](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) format, passed either as string or as buffer, and must be consistent with the `tokenAlgorithm` selected at client creation time (i.e. of the same type as the key being replaced).
+Used to replace the private key used to sign tokens.
+The `newKey` must be in PEM format, passed either as string or as buffer, and must be consistent with the `tokenAlgorithm` selected at client creation time (i.e. of the same type as the key being replaced).

-The key replacement can be performed at any time, but takes effect at the next token auto-renewal.
+The key replacement can be initiated at any time, but takes effect at the next token auto-renewal.

 Example: